holepunchto/hyperdb/README.md

 Make a writable snapshot of the database.
 All reads/streams are locked in time on a snapshot from the time you call the snapshot method.
 When you flush this one, it updates the main instance also.

+#### `db = await db.batch()`

+Make a writable shared transaction (batch).
+Using a batched transaction requires no additional locking, with the caveat that someone else who is also using the transaction might be mutating the same tx.

 #### `await db.close()`

 Close the database.
 You have to close any snapshots you use also.